Pancreatic cancer

-Pancreatic cancer arises when cells in the pancreas, a glandular organ behind the stomach, begin to multiply out of control and form a mass.
-These cancerous cells have the ability to invade other parts of the body.
+Pancreatic cancer is any cancer with a primary location in the pancreas, a glandular organ lying behind the stomach.
+It arises when cells in the pancreas start to multiply out of control and form a mass.
+These cancerous cells have the ability to invade or spread to other parts of the body.
 A number of types of pancreatic cancer are known.

-The most common, pancreatic adenocarcinoma, accounts for about 90% of cases, and the term "pancreatic cancer" is sometimes used to refer only to that type.
-These adenocarcinomas start within the part of the pancreas that makes digestive enzymes.
+The most common type of pancreatic cancer, pancreatic adenocarcinoma, accounts for about 90% of cases, and the term "pancreatic cancer" is sometimes used to refer only to that type.
+These adenocarcinomas start within the ductal part of the pancreas that makes digestive enzymes.
 Several other types of cancer, which collectively represent the majority of the non-adenocarcinomas, can also arise from these cells.

 About 1–2% of cases of pancreatic cancer are neuroendocrine tumors, which arise from the hormone-producing cells of the pancreas.
 These are generally less aggressive than pancreatic adenocarcinoma.

 Signs and symptoms of the most-common form of pancreatic cancer may include yellow skin, abdominal or back pain, unexplained weight loss, light-colored stools, dark urine, and loss of appetite.
 Usually, no symptoms are seen in the disease's early stages, and symptoms that are specific enough to suggest pancreatic cancer typically do not develop until the disease has reached an advanced stage.
 By the time of diagnosis, pancreatic cancer has often spread to other parts of the body.

 Pancreatic cancer rarely occurs before the age of 40, and more than half of cases of pancreatic adenocarcinoma occur in those over 70.
+However, early-onset pancreatic cancer (defined as pancreatic cancer diagnosed in someone <50 years of age) is becoming more prevalent, disproportionally so in younger women.

 Risk factors for pancreatic cancer include tobacco smoking, obesity, diabetes, and certain rare genetic conditions.
 About 25% of cases are linked to smoking, and 5–10% are linked to inherited genes.